Nine states charge no income tax. Which one actually costs you less?

 Three case studies.
 Real numbers.
 No spin.

-Texas: The Property Tax Trap
+The Texas Property Tax Trap

 Texas ranks 6th in property tax nationally at 1.60%.
 On a $450K home: $7,200/yr in property tax alone.
 A California resident earning $120K pays roughly $10,200 in state income tax but only $3,195 in property tax.
 The net advantage of Texas only appears above around $180K household income.

-Tennessee: The Grocery Bill
+The Tennessee Grocery Bite

 Tennessee's combined sales tax averages 9.55%, the highest in the nation.
 A household spending $45,000 on taxable goods pays $4,298 in sales tax annually.
 Groceries are taxed at 4% state plus local additions.
-A family of four can spend $800 to $1,200 extra per year vs. a state with no sales tax on food.
+A family of four can spend $800 to $1,200 extra per year vs a state with no sales tax on food.

-New Hampshire: The Quiet Trap
+The Quiet New Hampshire Trap

 $